sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 * Python 3
 * Opensearch library (`pip install opensearch-py`)

+Usage from within Docker Container:
+1. Build Docker Image:
+* Copy the file into the container during the build by adding the following to the Dockerfile:
+`COPY auth-file /opt/v4m/`
+2. Run with `--auth-file=/opt/v4m/auth-file`:
+* `docker run v4m python logging/bin/getlogs.py --auth-file=/opt/v4m/auth-file`

 This program generates OpenSearch DSL Queries from user specified parameters, and submits them to a database to retrieve logs.
 The flags below provide specifications for your Query, and can be placed in any order.
     -Connection settings are required in order to run the program.
 You can create config files to autofill this using -cf, and call them using -af